Solving PDEs with Incomplete Information: Numerical Illustrations

 Next consider the computation of the Riesz representer for point evaluation at the same $z$.
 Figure~\ref{f:conv} reports the numerical computations of error in both the $H^1(\Omega)$ and $L_\infty(\Omega)$ norms.
-Again, the graph indicates an error decay $Ch_n^{1/2}$ for the $H^1(\Omega)$ norm which matches the rate guaranteed by Theorem~\ref{theorateinf} and a decay rate closer to $Ch_n$ for the $L_\infty(\Omega)$ norm (Theorem~\ref{theorateinf} only guarantees $Ch_n^{1/2}$).
+Again, the graph indicates an error decay $Ch_n$ for the $H^1(\Omega)$ norm and a decay rate closer to $Ch_n^2$ for the $L_\infty(\Omega)$ norm which are better than the rate guaranteed by Theorem~\ref{theorate} and Theorem~\ref{theorateinf}.